1 Helpful / 0 Not

 Hole 10 (S) a short lightly wooded straight shot with the pin tucked in to the right at the end of the tunnel shot.
 Natural tee

 Hole 11 (R) a little over 300-ish-ft. right turn lightly wooded hole with about 25-ft uphill change the second half of the hole.
-Two trees near the tee define, and IMO, limit the line you can take off the tee.
+With the tee now away from the limiting trees to the left, you can really go for the basket on this hole .
 Natural tee

 Hole 12 (R) a blind right turning hole, with woods defining the right hand boundary of the fairway, and a big full tree defining where/how you turn it to the right.
 This hole is not wooded, it's open above but the boundaries provide the technicality.
 Concrete tee